-Under Cambodia's environmental assessment guidelines, an environmental assessment is not required for health care facility construction and rehabilitation.
-However, when appropriate H-EQIP will follow the same guidelines as HSSP and HSSP2 which pay particular attention to: (i)

-design of hospitals and health centers by including in the construction basic facilities such as water supply, incinerators at health facilities, and wastewater treatment system and (ii) proper handling and disposal of hazardous building materials such as asbestos that may be present at facilities undergoing rehabilitation.
+The ER for the HSSP determined that under Cambodia's environmental assessment guidelines, an environmental assessment is not required for health care facility construction and rehabilitation.
+However, when appropriate AF3 will follow the same guidelines as HSSP and HSSP2 which pay particular attention to: (i) design of hospitals and health centers by including in the construction basic facilities such as water supply, incinerators at health facilities, and wastewater treatment system and (ii) proper handling and disposal of hazardous building materials such as asbestos that may be present at facilities undergoing rehabilitation.